Family Business Dynamics - Governance

-Studies show that family businesses perform on average better than non-family business: they show resilience, are more profitable than non-family business and bear fewer debts.
+Studies show that family businesses perform on average better than non-family businesses: they show resilience, are more profitable than non-family businesses and bear fewer debts.
 However, there are some dangers lurking, such as the lure of rapid growth or cracks in consensus.
 A well-known stereotype claims that these cracks usually take place in the third generation, the generation of the spoilers after acquirers and the inheritor.

 Family and business dynamics

 We support and guide wealthy families in relation to questions they have concerning private interactions in the family, business wealth and investment wealth, as well as interactions.
 We help the family come to specific agreements about what concerns them most and this in a deliberate and thoughtful way.
 Examples of concerns refer to family business succession; how to build wealth and make sure it grows; or how to make sure that (grand)children feel good and get along with each other constructively.
 Agreements about these topics are put in writing, for instance in a family compass (Charter), the establishment of a family council, an arrangement concerning family business succession or rules and agreements about family governance.
 Lawyers and tax specialists of our advisory team then implement the legal aspects of those agreements in legal instruments such as succession planning, inheritance agreements, a family pact or a fiscal restructuring.

 Being part of a wealthy family is not only a privilege.
 It also brings along responsibilities to deal with family, business and wealth in a wise and sustainable way.
 Our goal is to make sure that every family member feels responsible, acts as a sustainable shareholder and finds a role that suits them best.
 This benefits own interests, but also those of the family and future generations.
 Our approach reaches further than deciding on management positions or the members of the Board of Directors.